Sailboat Charter Vacation

 clicking on the teal links immediately above.
 Thank You.
 You may be searching for a sailboat

-Cruise, of a sailboat vacation cruising Greece and Turkey at once.
+a sailboat vacation cruising Greece and Turkey at once.
 Perhaps on your honeymoon.
-You may
+You may be anticipating the

-shipping along the Turkish coast, while the Ottoman xebecs of Barbarossa also pillaged infidel
+and shipping along the Turkish coast, while the Ottoman xebecs of Barbarossa also pillaged infidel towns and

-now passe in this part of the world, but not bank pillaging.
-Bank pillaging is the most lucrative
+Coastal pillaging is now passe in this part of the world, but not bank pillaging.
+Bank pillaging has been the

-activity in Turkey, the latest episode the Uzan family's six billion dollar rape of Imar Bank.
-Two
+most lucrative activity in Turkey, the most prominent episode the Uzan family's six billion dollar rape of Imar

 Presumably repatriating stolen dollars.
 None of this affects a honeymoon or holiday aboard a sailing yacht